-- 1. Employees, contractors, and visitors are prohibited from the possession of a firearm, with or without a concealed carry permit, or any other deadly weapon on Agency or County property or in Agency owned or leased vehicles (firearms, explosives, self-defense sprays, knives, etc.). - 2.
-Exceptions are as follows: - a) Employees and contractors, who are required to possess a weapon as a part of their job duties, are exempt from this provision if approved by the County Security Director and County Attorney's Office.
-Moreover, sworn law enforcement officers are exempt from this provision if acting in an official law enforcement capacity. - b) Weapons removed from patients while in transit or on the scene where no police officer is present to take possession. - c) Kitchen utensils and rescue tools. - 3.
-Any weapon that must be transported should be stored in a vehicle compartment that prevents easy or immediate access to patients and/or passengers. - 4.
+- 1. No Agency personnel shall knowingly permit the possession or transportation of a weapon on any Agency vehicle or property (firearms, explosives, self-defense sprays, knives, etc.). - 2.
+Exceptions are as follows: - a.
+Duly sworn police officers in the performance of their duty. - b.
+Weapons removed from patients while in transit or on the scene where no police officer is present to take possession. - c.
+Kitchen utensils and rescue tools. - 3.
+Any weapon that must be transported should be stored in a vehicle compartment that prevents easy or immediate access to patients and or passengers. - 4.
 If an employee must handle a weapon it should be done with extreme caution and in a fashion that does not damage criminal evidence.
 If still on scene, request assistance of any on-scene law enforcement personnel and document the event. - 5.
 Upon arrival at hospital any weapons should be turned over to the police officer/security personnel.
-Documentation of the officer's name and their department/employer must be made. - 6.
-Employees with a concealed handgun permit may, nevertheless, secure their handgun on County or Agency property in a locked, private vehicle within a trunk, glove box, or other enclosed compartment or area within or on the private vehicle to prevent easy or immediate access to patients and or passengers. - 7.
-While off-duty, employees with concealed handgun permits may carry their guns on County parks and recreation facilities subject to the same restrictions as other members of the public.
+Documentation of the officer's name and their department/employer must be made.